Skip to content

 Expected Survival Time (LTV)

 With only 24 months of history, integrating the Kaplan-Meier curve estimates survival at 20.5 months (see the table in the "Spreadsheet" section above).
+In contrast, integrating the mixture model’s 36-month survival curve yields an average survival of 29.7 months.

 Expected Survival using Weibull